 Jason Beitchman publishes articled titled “A FINTRAC Primer: The Compliance Regime”

 Shane Rayman is appointed as a Board Member of the Greater Toronto Airport Authority Consultative Committee:

 Shane Rayman presents on Renewable Energy Projects and Claims at the Annual Conference of the Ontario Chapter of the International Right of Way Association:

 Jason Beitchman successfully resists defendants attempt to consolidate three employment actions and schedules summary judgment motions:

 Shane Rayman presents on a penal Expert Evidence at the annual conference of the Ontario Expropriation Association:

-The Ontario Municipal Board issues decision on two motion successfully argued by Shane Rayman on the issue of compelling evidence of third party witnesses and amending a claim for a cause of action for loss of opportunity to complete the sale of a property due to an expropriation:
+The Local Planning Appeal Tribunal issues decision on two motion successfully argued by Shane Rayman on the issue of compelling evidence of third party witnesses and amending a claim for a cause of action for loss of opportunity to complete the sale of a property due to an expropriation: